18

 deb [signed-by=/etc/apt/trusted.gpg.d/mysql.gpg] http://repo.mysql.com/apt/ubuntu/ jammy mysql-tools

-4) updated the cache of packages and updated them
+4) Updated the package cache and updated them

 sudo apt update